electron/electron/docs/tutorial/security.md

 ## Only Display Secure Content

 Any resources not included with your application should be loaded using a secure protocol like `HTTPS`.
+In other words, do not use insecure protocols like

 ### Why?

 `HTTPS` has three main benefits:

-1) It authenticates the remote server, ensuring that the host is actually who it claims to be.
+1) It authenticates the remote server, ensuring that the host is actually whom it claims to be.
 When loading a resource from an `HTTPS` host, it prevents an attacker from impersonating that host, thus ensuring that the computer your app's users are connecting to is actually the host you wanted them to